kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

 First we insert a new `Bounty` into our `bounties` array using the `bIndex`, setting the `BountyStatus` to `CREATED`.

-In vyper, `msg.sender` is automatically set as the address of the sender, and `msg.value` is set to the amount of Weis (1 ETH = 1000000000000000000 Weis).
+In Vyper, `msg.sender` is automatically set as the address of the sender, and `msg.value` is set to the amount of Wei (1 ETH = 1000000000000000000 Wei).

 We set the `msg.sender` as the issuer and the `msg.value` as the bounty amount.